n4tt0u/Obsidian_to_Anki/README.md

 # Obsidian_to_Anki_Kai

 This repository is a fork of [Obsidian_to_Anki](https://github.com/Pseudonium/Obsidian_to_Anki).
 I added features that I personally wanted.
+Feature requests are welcome!
+Please submit them via GitHub Issues for consideration.

 ## Installation